miklevin/MikeLev.in/_posts/2024-12-08-critical-insights.md

 media and not a physical file cabinet or anything like what it's named after.
 But that's material for another day.

-### AI Coercion, Corralling, Wrangling & Otherwise Persuading
+### AI Corralling, Wrangling & Otherwise Persuading

 That clearly intelligent and "getting it" think you're talking to is just statistics!
 It's auto-complete on steroids.
 What's worse, it only knows what